How Many Calories Are in Your Favorite Holiday Foods?

 Traditionally, these pancakes were made from cheese and fried in oil, but about 400 years ago, potatoes replaced cheese as the main ingredient.

-This means latkes are marginally healthier than they used to be…but one medium potato pancake (3.5 inches in diameter) will still set you back about 100 calories (or more) each.
+This means latkes are marginally healthier than they used to be…but one medium potato pancake (70 grams) will still set you back 137 calories.

 Add some sour cream at 22 calories per tablespoon…and it’s not long until you’re not going to be happy with the scale in the morning.